mirage/irmin.org/data/tutorial/07_graphql.md

 }
 ```

-Which can also be augmented using `get_tree` to return a specific subtree:
+This can also be augmented by using `get_tree` to return a specific subtree:

 ```graphql
 query {